 Apple butter and peanut butter are both used on bread and are popular in the US, and that’s about where the similarity ends.
-In the SPICEography Showdown below, we will look at how these two spreads to see how different they really are.
+Let’s compare these two spreads to see how different they really are.

 How does apple butter differ from peanut butter?